eatmyvenom/sodium-extras/README.md

 this is just for extra options on sodium thats all... i made it work too but i mixin to sodium

-Its unlicensed because in case anyone wants this ever
+Its cc0 because in case anyone wants this ever